chopster44/Phaser_3_pong/README.md

 # Phaser_3_pong

-This is my remake of pong I made using Phaser.js!
+This is my remake of pong I made using Phaser 3!
 It currently does not run the best but I will do some slight updates in the future!
 It is local multiplayer for the moment.